 We receive compensation from our advertising partners for links on the blog.
 Here’s our full Advertiser Policy.

 A reader recently emailed me asking what would happen to their Arrival miles if they cancel their Barclaycard Arrival® Plus World Elite Mastercard®.
-See terms and conditions for the Arrival Plus.
+See Rates & Fees here for more information on the Arrival Plus.
 In case you’ve been wondering the same thing, I thought I’d answer here:

 Miles don’t expire as long as your account is open, active and in good standing.

 If you didn’t already know, the card comes with a nice sign-up bonus of 60,000 miles after spending $5,000 in 90 days.
 60,000 Arrival miles is worth $600 in travel!
 In addition to the sign-up bonus, you will earn 2x miles on ALL purchases, a 5% rebate on all travel redemptions, no foreign transaction fees, chip and signature technology, and your free monthly FICO credit score.

 As you can see, it’s a card that packs a lot of perks, and one you can rack up miles with pretty easily.
 However, like most bank rewards cards, you will lose your precious miles/points if you cancel your card.
 This is different from airline and hotel cards, where the miles are stored in your loyalty program and will not be lost if you cancel your co-branded travel card.
 For example, if you cancel your British Airways card, you won’t lose your Avios miles.
 They will remain in your British Airways Avios account.